ElBeavisimo/__SECOND_temp_REPO__firstTempHasBeenAbandoned-andNeedsToBeDeleted/README.md

 The following text should be included as/with the core documentation of the fundamentals learned:

-  Any time a COMMIT has been MERGED into the MASTER, the code actively running on the SecuritySystemRPi must be updatesd as well.
+  Any time a COMMIT has been MERGED into the MASTER, the code actively running on the SecuritySystemRPi must be updated as well.

   A COMMIT is produced by developing code in a BRANCH until such time as the MASTER & BRANCH together comprise the new updated VERSION of the REPO.
       After the coding is finalized, the next step is to SUBMIT A PULL REQUEST.